-A new ruling by the Minnesota Court of Appeals on June 7th of this year states that Minneapolis's amended Sick and Safe Time Ordinance now applies to employers outside Minneapolis when they employ anyone who performs work for them within the City's limits, and that work within the City totals 80 hours or more within any calendar year.
+A new ruling by the Minnesota Court of Appeals on June 7th, 2019 states that Minneapolis's amended Sick and Safe Time Ordinance now applies to employers outside Minneapolis when an employee works for them within city limits at 80 hours or more per year.

 How does it affect your business?